Dalbandin: Education

 Dalbandin city is the District Chagai main hub of government and private education institutions due to the headquarter of District Chagai.
 Dalbandin has a government boys degree college and a girls degree college.
 And many other government and private education institutions are recently open in the city.

 Transport

-Dalbandin city has a small domestic airport located in the southwest of the city and a railway station located in the city centre.
+Dalbandin city has a small domestic airport located in the southwest of the city and Dalbandin railway station is located in the city centre.
 People in Dalbandin normally travel by buses to bigger cities like Quetta and Karachi.

 Sport

 Dalbandin city has a Football Stadium located in the city centre.
 Football is a famous sport in the city.

 2011 Earthquake

 The 7.2 Dalbandin earthquake shook a remote region of Balochistan on 19 January 2011.
 The dip-slip shock had a maximum Mercalli intensity of VI (Strong), caused moderate damage, and left three dead and several injured.
 Fortunately, the town was not too much damaged.